cbrummitt/token-allowance-bot/README.md

     token> [Mon Jul 18 2016 12:10:53 GMT-0500 (CDT)] INFO hubot-redis-brain: Using default redis on localhost:6379
     token>

-Then you can interact with token by typing `token help`.
+See a list of commands by typing `token help`.

     token> token help
     token give a token to @user_name - Gives a token to `@user_name`.
 The words 'token', 'a' and 'to' are optional.